open-mmlab/mmdetection3d/docs/supported_tasks/vision_det3d.md

 ## Training

 Then let us train a model with provided configs for FCOS3D.
 The basic script is the same as other models.
-You can basically follow this [tutorial](https://mmdetection3d.readthedocs.io/en/latest/1_exist_data_model.html#inference-with-existing-models) for sample scripts when training with different GPU settings.
+You can basically follow the examples provided in this [tutorial](https://mmdetection3d.readthedocs.io/en/latest/1_exist_data_model.html#inference-with-existing-models) when training with different GPU settings.
 Suppose we use 8 GPUs on a single machine with distributed training:

 ```
 ./tools/dist_train.sh configs/fcos3d/fcos3d_r101_caffe_fpn_gn-head_dcn_2x8_1x_nus-mono3d.py 8
 ```

-Note that `2x8` in the config name refers to the training is completed with 8 GPUs and 2 samples on each GPU.
+Note that `2x8` in the config name refers to the training is completed with 8 GPUs and 2 data samples on each GPU.
 If your customized setting is different from this, sometimes you need to adjust the learning rate accordingly.
 A basic rule can be referred to [here](https://arxiv.org/abs/1706.02677).